 Power PDF Standard from Kofax is another worthy consideration if you are looking for a business-class PDF editor for Mac.
 Compared to PDFelement or Preview, you get a bunch of features that help executives make their document management better.

-Once again, we see a change of focus when compared to the standard PDF editor tool.
-In addition to offering the basic PDF editing features that one needs, Power PDF Standard has focused on business-based needs like collaborative editing and advanced file sharing.
+In addition to offering the basic PDF editing features, Power PDF Standard has focused on business-based needs like collaborative editing and advanced file sharing.

 Is there a catch?
 Yes.
 You may be missing some useful features in the process.
-For instance, we couldn’t find an easy option to do Optical Character Recognition, among other things.
+For instance, we couldn’t find an easy option for Optical Character Recognition, among other things.
 On the bright side, the Kofax Power PDF Standard is the right choice for PDF creation.

 Power PDF Standard for Mac is available for $129.